The Requirements for Obtaining Social Security Disability (SSD) Benefits in New York

 Workers pay into the Social Security system with each paycheck.
 The SSA tracks your contributions through work credits.
 The number of credits you need and have earned depends upon your age when you acquired a disability and whether you have gaps in your work history.

-Recover Your Rightful Benefits With the Help of an Experienced Riverhead Disability Attorney
+Recover Your Rightful Benefits With the Help of Turley Redmond & Rosasco

 Do you qualify for Social Security Disability benefits?
-A Riverhead disability attorney at Turley Redmond Rosasco & Rosasco will conduct a free claims assessment and help you recover the benefits you are entitled to.
+Turley Redmond & Rosasco will conduct a free claims assessment and help you recover the benefits you are entitled to.
 Contact us today for assistance.
-We serve clients in Riverhead, Shirley, Ronkonkoma, Garden City, and New York City.
+We serve clients in Shirley, Ronkonkoma, Garden City, and New York City.